apaza610/PentiumWin98/README.md

-Easy programs to practice Asembly tor x86 machines
+Easy programs written while learning Asembly for x86 machines
+and using a Pentium1 with Windows98